Published By Janet Gershen-Siegel at August 27th, 2017

 The Delinquency Predictor Score – And this score forecasts if your business has the potential to pay all the bills within the deadline.

-Dun & Bradstreet’s predictive scores look into the future through evaluation of industry data, past performance, trade references, as well as your profile-based company information.
-You must ensure that the profile you create is accurate, as it is common for simple things like a Standard Industry Classification (SIC) code to be wrong.
-This kind of an error can place your business at a higher risk category and make it tougher for you to obtain any loan.
+Dun & Bradstreet’s predictive scores look into the future by checking industry data, past performance, trade references, and your profile-based company information.
+You must ensure that the profile you create is accurate.
+It is common for simple things like a Standard Industry Classification (SIC) code to be wrong.
+This kind of an error can place your business at a higher risk category and make it tougher for you to get any loan.

 These performance based scores represent the past performance of a business in a 24-month time period.